Welcome to Bulgarian Investment Property, where you will find all the latest news, videos, help and advice about buying property in Bulgaria.

 "With the poor returns on the stocks and shares market and the uncertainty surrounding pension funds, more and more ordinary people invest their hard-earned cash into bricks and mortar by buying a property abroad," he said.

+Buying abroad soars.
+A study presented to the Association of British Travel Agents revealed that home ownership abroad will double over the next five to seven years.
 The World Trade Organisation forecasts that by 2010, Bulgaria will be visited annually by at least 20 million tourists, making it one of the world's most promising international tourist destinations.

 The booming demand for homes in the sun has seen Britons' spending on second homes treble in two years.
 The UK is now spending £6bn per year on holiday homes abroad - compared to £2bn per year just two years ago.